prof-rossetti/gwu-badm-2301-201509/README.md

 > As of 8/24, this course is full.
  There is a waitlist available for students who would like to register but are not currently registered.
+ The professor has no control over the waitlist or enrollments.

 #### Prerequisites